All Episodes

 This is all just liberal lingo.

-How well have the feds done fixing social security?
+How well have the feds done fixing Social Security?

-When they fix an endless list of programs they have created, then maybe Senator McCain, who's been in Washington for 24 years, can start lecturing other people about how to run their businesses.
+When they fix that, when the federal government fixes FEMA, when the federal government fixes the public housing mess that they created, when they fix the massive bureaucracy and downsize it, make it functional, when they fix an endless list of programs they have created, then maybe Senator McCain, who's been in Washington for 24 years, can start lecturing other people about how to run their businesses.

-But the last I look, the way government is being run and all of its ancillary programs does not recommend anybody in charge in government to be put in charge of anybody's business or any industry, like health care.
+But the last I looked, the way government is being run and all of its ancillary programs does not recommend anybody in charge in government to be put in charge of anybody's business or any industry, like health care.

-Hello, Mrs. Clinton, hello, Senator Obama.
+Hello, Senator Obama.

 But he's running for the presidency, and as such, he is the CEO of no company.